Bradley Cooper Calls Himself A ‘Hunky Brute’ After Revealing He Wants To Reunite With Lady Gaga

 The outlet reveals that Cooper has been nominated for seven Academy Awards over the years for his incredible work in films such as Silver Linings Playbook, American Hustle, American Sniper, and A Star is Born.
 However, he’s yet to win the coveted Oscar.

-However, he did win a Grammy for singing the fan favorite song, “Shallow” with Gaga, and he’s previously scored a Tony Award for Best Actor in a play back in 2015, when he starred in The Elephant Man.
+However, he did win a Grammy for singing the fan favorite song, “Shallow,” with Gaga, and he’s previously scored a Tony Award for Best Actor in a play back in 2015, when he starred in The Elephant Man.

 View this post on Instagram